The Vermont Ski Village: Where to Stay, What to Do

 Bromley is the epicenter for a host of off-slope activities.
 If carving figure eights is your thing, check out the ice at Riley Rink at Hunter Park in Manchester.
-Horse-Drawn Sleigh rides depart from the Taylor Farm on Route 11, Karl Pfister in Landgrove and Horses for Hire in Rawsonville.
-Cross-country skiers can check out Wild Wings in Peru, Hildene in Manchester, Tater Hill in Windham and Viking in Londonderry, which also offers snowshoeing.
+Horse-drawn sleigh rides depart from the Taylor Farm on Route 11, Karl Pfister in Landgrove and Horses for Hire in Rawsonville.
+Cross-country skiers can check out Wild Wings in Peru, Hildene in Manchester, and Tater Hill in Windham.
 For guided snowmobile rides, there’s Equinox Snow Tours nearby and Alpine Tours on Stratton Mountain.
-More listings and all the contact info for these activities are on Bromley’s family ski vacations activities webpage.
+More listings and all the contact information for these activities are on Bromley’s family ski vacations activities webpage.

 The hub of Magic’s nightlife is The Black Line Tavern on the top floor of its base lodge.
 It is home to one of southern Vermont’s most relaxed and spirited Après-ski, live music and dinner scenes.
 It’s a throwback to the original spirit of the 1960s skiing lifestyle—where fun was more important than fashion, and making friends preempted making statements.
 Just a short walk away is the Upper Pass Lodge which also offers up a warm fireplace and relaxing setting for cocktails.
 Both the Upper Pass Lodge and Blue Gentian Inn offer convenient walk-to-Magic lodging for guests.

 The town of Londonderry is a short drive featuring The Mill for fine dining along with the American Grill and Jake’s.
 The Vermont Country Store is up the road on Route 100 in Weston and a 20 minute drive takes you down into Manchester with the area’s biggest variety of restaurants and shopping.